 This is a WWII novel, but not one that you would expect.
-This depicts the Greatest Generation through contemporary eyes, not the misty revisionism of Tom Brokaw.
-They're flawed, in turns cowardly, venal and brave and compassionate.
+This depicts the Greatest Generation through contemporary eyes, not misty revisionism.
+They're flawed, in turns cowardly, venal, brave, and compassionate.
 Combat rarely comes into it, the war is something they dread, or something that's already passed them by.

 Naples has been devastated by years of war and the recent bombings.
 American G.I.'s are exploiting the need of the Italians and the greed of their fellow soldiers, contributing and encouraging an economy where sexual favors are bought with chewing gum, tobacco, and bed sheets.